OpenSecuritySummit/oss2018/content/venue.md

 ## Checking in

-If you have questions about getting to the venue then check the [FAQ](/content/faq/Accomodation.md)
+If you have questions about the checking-in process check the [FAQ](/content/faq/Accomodation.md)

 <!--- email link to contact us?? mailto: --->